A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The standard set

-In panel (b) of Figure~\ref{fig:profile_nomodifier_4311}, in addition to the iron opacity peak, opacity peaks corresponding to partial ionisation of helium and hydrogen recombination can be seen at \timestento{3.5}{4} and \tento{4}\,K. In contrast to Figure~\ref{fig:profile_nomodifier_513}, the increase in opacity due to hydrogen and helium ionisation increases $L_{\rm rad}$ such that it exceeds $L_{\rm Edd}$ by more than a factor of two, causing density and gas pressure inversion that can be seen in the other panels.
+In panel (b) of Figure~\ref{fig:profile_nomodifier_4311}, in addition to the iron opacity peak, opacity peaks corresponding to partial ionization of helium and hydrogen recombination can be seen at \timestento{3.5}{4} and \tento{4}\,K. In contrast to Figure~\ref{fig:profile_nomodifier_513}, the increase in opacity due to hydrogen and helium ionization increases ${L_{\rm rad}}/{L_{\rm Edd}}$ above one, causing the density inversion near the surface of the star.
 However, the high value of superadiabaticity (${\rm \nabla_T}- {\rm \nabla_{ad}} \approx 10 $) renders convection inefficient and prone to radiative losses.
+Consequently, the specific entropy shows a steep increase ($S/N_Ak_B\geq300$) while the gas pressure fraction becomes very low $({P_{\rm gas}}/{P_{\rm total}}\lesssim 0.01)$ at the base of the convective envelope near the iron opacity bump.
 The convective velocity increases to increase the amount of flux convection can carry, becoming more than the local sound speed.
-However, the high value of specific entropy ($S/N_Ak_B\geq300$) at the base of the convective envelope causes time-steps to be small, of the order of days.
+Nonetheless, convection remains inefficient and the high value of entropy causes issues with the convergence of the models \citep{Schwab2019}.
+Struggling to find a solution, MESA retries with smaller time steps until they become on the order of days.

 The evolution of the star is essentially halted until it is able to get rid of the density inversion as mass loss slowly chips away the outer convective layers.
 However, evolving the star this way requires a lot of computational time (e.g., it takes $\approx$ 200 CPU-hrs for a 40\Msun{} star) which might not be feasible.